rust-lang/rustc-dev-guide/src/query.md

 }
 ```

-Providers take two arguments: the `tcx` and the query key.
-They return the result of the query.

 ###  How providers are setup

-When the tcx is created, it is given the providers by its creator using
+When the `tcx` is created, it is given the providers by its creator using
 the [`Providers`][providers_struct] struct.
 This struct is generated by
 the macros here, but it is basically a big list of function pointers:

 [providers_struct]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/query/struct.Providers.html
 ```rust,ignore
 struct Providers {
     type_of: for<'tcx> fn(TyCtxt<'tcx>, DefId) -> Ty<'tcx>,